guilleaf/FireballRoadMap/Introduction.md

    1. Now create your own fork of thunder by using the "fork" button on the webpage.
 Use the `git clone` command to clone your own forked repository

    1. Do some small change, maybe to the "README.md" or some other harmless file.
-Commit with

-`git commit`

-     and push to your uwn forked repository with
+Commit with `git commit` and push to your own forked repository with `git push`

-`git push`

    1. Now you can enter into the webpage and ask me to merge your modifications into the the main code.

+   1. Please select one or several topics that I mention above those that capture your attention, those where you feel motivation to pursue.
+Do not feel bad for choosing something that you do not know much about it.
+Motivation always goes faster than knowledge.